CaptainNicodemus/RSA-Messenger/README.md

 ​	**Mandi Renae Palencia**

 		Sprint 1 chat: I've made a simple chatroom app that use scoket programming in python to connect a server and client.
 Mulitple users can join as long as they have the same host and port.
-		-We plan on creating a desktop application with this simple base.
+		We plan on creating a desktop application with this simple base.
+Next steps: Integrate RSA with chat application and use Universal Windows Platform to create an official desktop application.
 ​
 ​	**Roman Iles**